John Ottman scores X-Men: Apocalypse

 X-Men: Apocalypse has opened already internationally, and opens nationwide today.
 A soundtrack album is available from Sony Classical.

-You've only seen 18 images - click here for 57 more scoring session images for this film!
+You've only seen 18 images - click here for 57 more scoring session images for this project!